Lake Seminole (Pinellas County, Florida)

 Once a tidal estuary, Lake Seminole was created in the 1940s by closing the upper portion of Long Bayou.
 Lake Seminole's watershed is unusually small for a lake of its size, draining only approximately 5.5 miles of the county, in mostly developed Seminole and Largo.
 Historically the watershed was much larger than its current limits, but was altered in the early 1970s to divert runoff into Long Bayou for flood relief.
 Due to the low volume of water, and the nutrient and pollutant rich drainage from the urbanized area surrounding the lake, water quality has been a concern, with the county developing the Lake Seminole Watershed Management Plan to protect water quality and habitat.

+The weir between the lake and bayou was under emergency repair prior to the hurricanes.
+The situation has made the lake extremely low and the wildlife vulnerable.